sampsyo/cs6120/content/blog/2025-05-13-brilooped/index.md

 ## Beyond Relooper

-The Beyond Relooper algorithm was described by Ramsey as a way to translate Cmm sources into WebAssembly, for this project we adapted the algorith to translate Bril into Briloop.
-We'll start by providing a high level overview of the algorithm and some of the adaptations we did as the source and target languages are different from what are presented in Ramsey's paper.
+The Beyond Relooper algorithm was described by Ramsey as a way to translate [Cmm sources](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/rts/cmm) into [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly); for this project we adapted the algorith to translate Bril into Briloop.
+We'll start by providing a high level overview of the algorithm and some of the adaptations we did, as the source and target languages are different from what are presented in Ramsey's paper.

 The Beyond Relooper algorithm takes as input the Dominator Tree of a Control Flow Graph, with the important characteristic that the children in the tree are sorted in descending reverse post order, and produces the Briloop Program as an output.
 It is implemented as a recursive function over the structure of the dominator tree, where the current node is translated into either a while statement, a list of Briloop instructions, or a block statement: